tapquo/appnima.docs/EN/appnimajs.md

 Inbox
 -----
-The inbox allows a user to receive messages from other users, to do this create an instance of Inbox:
+The inbox allows a user to receive messages from other users.
+The messages will only be received by the room author, but any user can send data.To do this create an instance of Inbox:

 	inbox = new Appnima.Socket.Inbox();